hcastillo-nopan/lambda/README.md

-# GraalVM Lambda
+# AWS Lambda

 ## Context
-- At some point in the future we might want to have lightweight AWS Lambdas functions for some scenarios: e.g. DynamoDB trigger, SNS event, scheduled job
+- At some point in the future we might want to have lightweight AWS Lambdas functions for some scenarios
+- A good candidate is to process a DynamoDB stream into AWS Redshift for analytics
 - Normally AWS Lambdas use a lightweight runtime to save costs - we are charged by memory footprint and execution time)
 - This doesn't fit very good with Java, but there is a way to improve the cost of running Java based lambdas